danni-aless/pmu/README.md

 1. Clone the [PMU GitHub repository](https://github.com/danni-aless/pmu/) to your local machine or extract the provided ZIP archive.

-2. Install [Docker Desktop](https://docs.docker.com/get-started/get-docker/) on your local machine.
+2. Install [Docker Desktop](https://docs.docker.com/get-started/get-docker/) on your local machine (for Windows, WSL should be present too).

 3. Start Docker.